yeonsoochung/corp-favorita/README.md

 <img src="images/hk2.PNG" alt="Alt text" width="800"/>
 </p>

-- **Meats:** Overall, unit sales of meat products increased steadily over the data set’s time frame.
-However, their % units sold on-promo stayed mostly consistent, except at the end of the data set.
+- **Meats:** Unit sales of meat products decreased when oil prices fell in Fall 2014, but increased to relative stability in the middle of 2015.  % units sold on-promo stayed mostly consistent, except at the start of the data set.

 <p align="center">
 <img src="images/meats.PNG" alt="Alt text" width="800"/>